How to Prepare for EOFY

 Using Employment Hero Payroll?
 It’s time to create the end of financial year finalisation event.

-Employment Hero Payroll is an STP reporting solution that has an STP EOFY wizard built right into the platform.
+Employment Hero Payroll is an STP reporting solution with an STP EOFY wizard built right into the platform.
 It simplifies the process of creating a finalisation event and lodging with the ATO.
-With the STP EOFY wizard, you’ll have the ability to:

 • Bulk import reportable fringe benefit amounts for employees;